kite-sdk/kite/cdk-data/src/site/markdown/guide.md

 impossible to do unusual things.
-Limiting the user is not a goal, but when revealing an option creates significant opportunity for complexity, or would otherwise require the user to delve into a rathole of additional choices or topics to research, such a tradeoff has been made.
+Limiting the user is not a goal, but when revealing an option creates significant opportunity for complexity, or would otherwise require the user to delve into a rathole of additional choices or topics to research, such a trade-off has been made.
 The Data module is designed to be immediately useful, obvious, and in line with what most users want, out of the box.